ikmb-denbi/genome-annotation/docs/installation.md

 # Installation and configuration

+## Compute infrastructure

+This pipeline is designed to run on a distributed compute system, such as a traditional HPC cluster system.
+We have tested the pipeline on two Slurm clusters, with node configurations of 16cores/128GB Ram and 20cores/256GB Ram, respectively.

+While smaller nodes will probably work, it may require some tweaking on your end.
+Most importantly, if you plan on using the transcriptome assembly branch of the pipeline, available memory may become limiting (however, 128GB Ram should be fine for typical datasets; 256GB are perhaps necessary if you plan on using a larger sample size).

 ## Installing Nextflow

-The pipeline is built using [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-Therefore the first thing to do is install Nextflow.
+The pipeline is built using [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool to run tasks across distributed compute systems in a very portable manner.
+Therefore the first thing to do is to install Nextflow.

 Nextflow runs on most systems (Linux, Mac OSX etc).
 It can be installed by running the following commands: